ibm-cloud-docs/openwhisk/prep.md

 5. Press `ESC`, then `:wq` and `Enter` to save and close your Dockerfile.

-6. From your `functions` directory, you can run `docker build` to build a Docker image using your `Dockerfile`.
+6. From your `functions` directory, you can run `docker build` to build a Docker image by using your `Dockerfile`.

     ```
     docker build -t <dockerhub_username>/<repo_name>:<tag_name> .